sajjadGG/book-python/django/async/celery.rst

 State
 -----
-Since Celery is a distributed system, you can’t know which process, or on what machine the task will be executed.
-You can’t even know if the task will run in a timely manner.
+Since Celery is a distributed system, you can't know which process, or on what machine the task will be executed.
+You can't even know if the task will run in a timely manner.

-The ancient async sayings tells us that “asserting the world is the responsibility of the task”.
+The ancient async sayings tells us that "asserting the world is the responsibility of the task".
 What this means is that the world view may have changed since the task was requested, so the task is responsible for making sure the world is how it should be; If you have a task that re-indexes a search engine, and the search engine should only be re-indexed at maximum every 5 minutes, then it must be the tasks responsibility to assert that, not the callers.

 Another gotcha is Django model objects.
-They shouldn’t be passed on as arguments to tasks.
-It’s almost always better to re-fetch the object from the database when the task is running instead, as using old data may lead to race conditions.
+They shouldn't be passed on as arguments to tasks.
+It's almost always better to re-fetch the object from the database when the task is running instead, as using old data may lead to race conditions.